abdullahmamunv2/node-clean-architecture/README.md

 # NodeJS Clean Architecture
 ## Getting Started
-To fully understand this project, you have to  understand uncle bob's clean architecture first.
-I am sharing some userfull resource bellow.If you already knew about clean architecture, you may skip.
+This project is based on uncle bob's clean architecture.
+If you dont know what clean architecture is then check the below links.

 Blog:
 https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html
 Video :